explainers-by-googlers/cross-origin-storage/README.md

 const name = 'Modelo de IA Grande';

 // This triggers a permission prompt:
-// site-b.example.com wants to access the file "Modelo de IA Grande" stored in your browser.
+// site-b.example.com wants to check if the file "Modelo de IA Grande" is stored by your browser.
 // [Allow this time] [Allow on every visit] [Don't allow] try {
   const handle = await navigator.crossOriginStorage.requestFileHandle(hash, {
     name,
   });
-  // Request user permission and retrieve the file. const fileBlob = await handle.getFile();
+  const fileBlob = await handle.getFile();
   // This now logs the Spanish name, even if the file was stored with an English name by site A. console.log(`File retrieved with name: ${name}`);